wodby/docs/docs/stacks/matomo/index.md

 ## Setup

-Use the following credentials during the inital setup on the Database Setup step:
+Use the following credentials during the initial setup on the Database Setup step:

 * Database Server: `matomo`
 * Login: `matomo`